Flats Fishing Species

 both artificial and live baits.
 Known for their incredible leaping

-ability and long fight, these fish are not for the weak of heart. |
+ability and long fight, these fish are not for the weak of heart. | Bonefish occur in shallow tropical and subtropical

 waters, where they inhabit tidal flats and coastal passes.
 Similar